ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ## Response {#cdnifciencoding}

-The `meta` field of a CDNI Advertisement response MUST include the `vtag` field defined in Section 10.3 of {{RFC7285}}.
+The "meta" field of a CDNI Advertisement response MUST include the "vtag" field defined in Section 10.3 of {{RFC7285}}.
 This field provides the version of the retrieved CDNI FCI resource.

-If a CDNI Advertisement response depends on other ALTO information resources, it MUST include the `dependent-vtags` field, whose value is an array to indicate the version tags of the resources used, where each resource is specified in `uses` of its Information Resource Directory (IRD) entry.
+If a CDNI Advertisement response depends on other ALTO information resources, it MUST include the "dependent-vtags" field, whose value is an array to indicate the version tags of the resources used, where each resource is specified in "uses" of its Information Resource Directory (IRD) entry.

-The data component of an ALTO CDNI Advertisement response is named `cdni-advertisement`, which is a JSON object of type CDNIAdvertisementData:
+The data component of an ALTO CDNI Advertisement response is named "cdni-advertisement", which is a JSON object of type CDNIAdvertisementData:

 ~~~
     object {